 - a) Alterations should not generally remove, change or obscure significant materials or detailing (except as part of required conservation works).
-This includes, but is not limited to, works impacting on parapets or visible roof forms; materials and details; wall finishes and details; windows and window openings; and doors and door openings. - b) Alterations should not introduce new 'heritage' detailing that is inconsistent with the style of the building and/or the physical or documentary evidence, as this distorts an understanding of the original character and design of the place. - c) Where original fabric has been previously removed or unsympathetically altered, restoration/reconstruction of the street facades and verandahs/awnings to their original form and detailing is encouraged, where practical.
+This includes, but is not limited to, works impacting on parapets or visible roof forms; materials and details; wall finishes and details; windows and window openings; and doors and door openings. - b) Where a contributory building abuts a laneway that contributes to the heritage values of the area alterations should not generally remove, change or obscure significant fabric, materials or detailing visible from the laneway.
+This includes, but is not limited to, wall finishes and details; windows and window openings; and doors and door openings. - c) Alterations should not introduce new 'heritage' detailing that is inconsistent with the style of the building and/or the physical or documentary evidence, as this distorts an understanding of the original character and design of the place. - d) Where original fabric has been previously removed or unsympathetically altered, restoration/reconstruction of the street facades and verandahs/awnings to their original form and detailing is encouraged, where practical.
 This should be based on evidence such as remaining traces of earlier fabric and/or old photographs of the place.

-In the absence of sufficient physical or historical information about the individual place, conjectural reconstruction of a missing element or a complementary modern interpretation of the element is generally supported.
-Conjectural reconstruction or interpretation should be based on an informed analysis of other places of the same age, style, scale and level of detail.
+In the absence of sufficient physical or historical information about the individual place, conjectural reconstruction of a missing element or a complementary

-d) If significant fabric has deteriorated to the point where it requires replacement, the use of 'like for like' materials and detailing is encouraged.
+- modern interpretation of the element is generally supported.
+Conjectural reconstruction or interpretation should be based on an informed analysis of other places of the same age, style, scale and level of detail. - e) If significant fabric has deteriorated to the point where it requires replacement, the use of 'like for like' materials and detailing is encouraged.
 However, the introduction of alternative materials and techniques that have a similar appearance to the original may also be acceptable, provided the new fabric will not adversely impact on the streetscape character of the place.

-11.2 Alterations - shopfronts
+12.2 Alterations - shopfronts

-In the period leading up to and through the inter-war era shop fronts commonly had large window display areas that were framed between a solid stall (a plinth of approximately 300-600mm high) and a row of, often decorative, multi-paned highlight windows (above door height).
+In the period leading up to and through the inter-war era shop fronts commonly had large window display areas that were framed between a solid stall (a plinth of approximately 300-600mm high) and a row of, often decorative, multi-paned highlight windows (above door height) (Refer to Figure 3 below).
 The early examples had timber or brass window frames, but chrome-plated frames had also become more common by the inter-war era.
 Stall boards had a variety of finishes including render, timber panelling and tiles.